cacauisadog/hexagono-fatec/app/README.md

-# app
+# TempVerify

-A new Flutter project.
+A Flutter project that verifies and notifies the user about the temperature and humidity of a room.

 ## Getting Started